 Easy Traditional Pork and Shrimp Wontons

-- 12 ounces ground pork
+- 12 ounces ground pork (minced pork)

-- 6 ounces shrimp, cut into 1/2 inch dice
+- 6 ounces shrimp (prawn) - cut into 1/2 inch dice

-- 1 teaspoon minced ginger
+- 1 teaspoon ginger - minced

-- 1 1/2 tablespoon oyster sauce
+- 1 ½ tablespoon oyster sauce

 - 1 teaspoon sesame oil

-- 1 1/2 teaspoon sugar
+- 1 ½ teaspoon sugar (white sugar)

 - 2 teaspoons salt

-- 1/2 teaspoon white pepper
+- ½ teaspoon white pepper